Using function-calling

 Tools specification

-field is an array, and each individual component contains the following two fields
+field is an array where each component includes the following fields:

 type

-The type of the tool.
-Currently, only function is supported.function
+) Specifies the type of the tool.
+Currently, onlyfunction

 Tool choice